 Get rid of fluorescent light bulbs

-Fluorescent lighting has an invisible flicker and a significant amount of blue-green light—both of which can worsen photophobia and light-sensitive conditions.
+Fluorescent lighting has an invisible flicker and a significant amount of blue light—both of which can worsen photophobia and light-sensitive conditions.
 LED light bulbs, particularly with warm color tones, may be a great alternative as well as natural lighting.

 Fully open your window blinds (or close them altogether)